-11.15 Changes in legislation
+11.17 Changes in legislation

-This protocol will become inoperative if during the effective term of this CLA it appears that due to changes in the Dutch or European legislation or jurisprudence, continuance of this protocol cannot reasonably be expected from the employers.
-In this case, the CLA parties will meet to consult each other.
+This protocol will become inoperative if, during the effective term of this CLA, it appears that due to changes in Dutch or European legislation or jurisprudence, continuation of this protocol cannot reasonably be demanded of the employers.
+In that case, the parties to the CLA will enter into consultations.